 Where can you use the JR Pass?

-Where you can use your JR Pass depends on WHICH JR Pass you can you.
+Where you can use your JR Pass depends on WHICH JR Pass you bought.
+If you bought a Hokkaido pass you can only use it in Hokkaido.
 If you have the All Japanese Pass, then you can use the JR Pass on all JR lines and trains.
 There are some JR Pass bus services that can be used too.
 There is a section further down on using the JR pass on buses.
 There are specific Japan Rail Bus services that are worth building into your schedule.

 Which Trains Can You Use the JR Pass on